itachigoal/itachigoal.github.io/index.md

 # Chenghao Xue's Portfolio

 My name is Chenghao Xue and I am a student at [Cal State Fullerton](https://fullerton.edu/) and my major is computer science.
-I plan to graduating in 2029.
+I plan to graduate in 2029.

 ## Github Profile